Last Updated on

 Although the story is believable, there are many holes in the theory.
 Firstly, most of the animals that feed from a marula tree will take the fruit direct from the tree.
 Elephants can reach up and grab the lush fruit, they don’t need to wait until it drops on the ground.

-Food is precious on the savannah and as soon as the marula fruit is ripe there will be many animals coming for a feast, not just elephants.
+Food is precious on the African savanna and as soon as the marula fruit is ripe there will be many animals coming for a feast, not just elephants.
 So the marula fruit won’t have time to ferment and animals don’t need to eat rotten fruit.